BasurmanArtur/100-days-of-code/log.md

 **Thoughts**: I am excited that I am improving so much!

 ### Day 69: May 14, 2020

 **Today's Progress**: Today I wrote conclusions and results of my project and published it on the DataQuest forums.

 **Thoughts**: I'm waiting for feedback: especially on my plots!

+### Day 70: May 15, 2020

+**Today's Progress**: Today I did "Challenge: Cleaning Data".
+I struggled in one challenge but than figured out how to do them by looking at the answer (and understanding it).

+**Thoughts**: I still can't resolve some challenging tasks.
+It sucks but I'm improving!
+Tomorrow I will start a new guided project analyzing the Star Wars Surveys.